Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

-Let’s get this out of the way early: the idea that Cyprus is just a couples’ destination or a lads’ holiday island is about fifteen years out of date.
+Let’s get this out of the way early: the idea that Cyprus is just a couples’ destination or a party island is about fifteen years out of date.
 We’ve watched families from every corner of Europe discover what locals have always known.
 This island is built for children in ways that most Mediterranean destinations simply aren’t.
 The pace is slower.
 The people are warmer.
 The food is the kind that even your most suspicious four year old will eat without a standoff.
 And the safety?
 We’ve raised kids here.
 We leave doors unlocked.
 That’s not a marketing line.
 It’s just how things are.

 But there are things we wish someone had sat us down and explained before our first family trip.
 Not the glossy brochure version.
 The real, practical, occasionally unglamorous stuff that makes the difference between a holiday that works and one where you spend half the time stressed.
-So here are twelve of them, drawn from two decades of living here and helping families plan their family holidays in Cyprus.
+So here are fifteen of them, drawn from two decades of living here and helping families plan their family holidays in Cyprus.

 Consider this your honest briefing.
 Bookmark it.
 You’ll come back to it.